SashaAlderson/Kneron_YOLOv4/README.md

 |      pjreddie's YOLOv3-416         | 0.31                   | 0.553              | 10.01             |

 ## Convertation to nef
 Model's accuracy after convertation and quantization slightly drops due to quantization.
+YOLOv3 showed here is the model that was converted in previous example https://github.com/SashaAlderson/Kneron_yolov3_inference.
 | our model                   | mAP @<br>IoU=0.5:0.95  |  mAP @<br>IoU=0.5  |
 | :-----------------------:   | :--------------------: | :----------------: |
 | YOLOv3-416                  | 0.252                  |     0.489          |